Domhnall Gleeson

-Domhnall Gleeson (/ˈdo:n@l/ DOH-nəl; born 12 May 1983) is an Irish actor and screenwriter.
+Domhnall Gleeson (/ˈdo:n@l/ DOH-nəl; born 12 May 1983) is an Irish actor, screenwriter and producer.
 The son of actor Brendan Gleeson, he studied media arts at the Dublin Institute of Technology.
-He began his career by directing and writing several short films, and garnered a Tony Award nomination in 2006 for his role in the Broadway production The Lieutenant of Inishmore.
-He had a supporting role in Never Let Me Go (2010) and became known to a wider audience for his portrayal of Bill Weasley in the last two entries of the Harry Potter film series (2010–2011).
+He began his career by directing and writing short films, and garnered a Tony Award nomination in 2006 for his role in the Broadway production The Lieutenant of Inishmore.
+He had a supporting role in Never Let Me Go (2010) and became known to a wider audience for his portrayal of Bill Weasley in the Harry Potter film series (2010–2011).

 Gleeson had starring roles in the period drama Anna Karenina (2012), the romantic comedy About Time (2013), the Black Mirror episode "Be Right Back" (2013), and the war drama Unbroken (2014).
-His career progressed with roles in the films Ex Machina (2014), Brooklyn (2015), The Revenant (2015) and Peter Rabbit (2018), as well as for his role as General Armitage Hux in the Star Wars sequel trilogy (2015–2019).
+His career progressed with roles in the films Ex Machina (2014), Brooklyn (2015), The Revenant (2015), and Peter Rabbit (2018), as well as for his role as General Armitage Hux in the Star Wars sequel trilogy (2015–2019).
 In 2020, he had a main role in the HBO black comedy series Run.
 In 2023, he received a Golden Globe nomination for his role in the limited series The Patient, and also starred in the satirical political miniseries White House Plumbers.
-In 2025, he starred as the lead in the The Office spinoff series The Paper.
+In 2025, he starred as the lead in The Office spinoff series The Paper.
+He voiced the lead in the short Retirement Plan, which was nominated for an Academy Award in 2026.